pbsmyth/command-line/README.md

 ## Before you get started

-If you do not have experience or basic knowledge of the following workshops, you may want to look into those before you start with Python:
+If you do not have experience or basic knowledge of the following workshops, you may want to look into those before you start with Introduction to the Command Line:

 To complete the workshop, you will need: